-I try to find the earliest point where bad data is generated and handle it there, before it reaches other business logic.
+I try to find the earliest point where bad data is generated and handle it there before it reaches other business logic.

 Completeness refers to making sure that the complete set of data makes it across data handoff points.
-Easy way to check if we got the complete data is to verify that the payload is of expected, pre-defined size.
+An easy way to check if we got the complete data is to verify that the payload is of expected, pre-defined size.
 We know the expected payload sizes from out Data Profiling stage, so the task here is to compare the actual received payload structure/length against that expectation.
 The reasons for having incomplete data could be many, ranging from hardware error to human error.
-I observe this when by accident I use duplicate node id and send payload of different size.
+I observe this when by accident I use duplicate node id and send a payload of different size.

 Next check that I plan to implement is to make sure that the data provided is of the correct type and fits the established in the data profiling stage allowable ranges/valid values/matches predefined pattern.
 This sort of DQ checks is easily performed by validating with code.

-My next effort is to reduce the redundant data; I get redundancy mainly due to remote wireless node re-sending its payload after failing to receive ACK or as a side effect of MQTT’s qos level 0 that can deliver one message more than once.
+My next effort is to reduce the redundant data; I get redundancy mainly due to remote wireless node re-sending its payload after failing to receive ACK or as a side effect of MQTT’s QoS level 0 that can deliver one message more than once.

 Accuracy is notoriously hard to measure, your best bet is to validate sensor’s input against another credible source.
 I performed a series of accuracy checks of the DHT22 temperature/air humidity sensor to check on its accuracy.
-Alternatively, you can check against readings from similar sensor, for example the outside temperature at your location cannot be +/-5 degrees from a nearby weather station.
+Alternatively, you can check against readings from a similar sensor, for example, the outside temperature at your location cannot be +/-5 degrees from a nearby weather station.